joshcough/joshcough.github.io/_posts/2015-04-05-vocal-risk.markdown

 title: An intimate discussion about community theater.
 ---

-I want to discuss a story about community theater, my role in it, its role on everyone, and an critical discussion I had with a doctor about its importance.
+I want to discuss a story about community theater, my role in it, its role on everyone, and a critical discussion I had with a doctor about its importance.

 ## Being sick at the worst time